Academic Catalog

 The Forrest P. and Edith R. White Endowed Scholarship Fund was established by Edith R. White to provide scholarships to students studying acting in the Old Dominion University Communication and Theatre Arts Department.
 (AUDITION)

 The Joan Argyle Shambaugh Graduate Scholarship in English was established to assist students enrolled in the Master of Arts in English program within the Department of English in the College of Arts and Letters.
 The scholarship may be awarded to a full-time or part-time students who demonstrate financial need and maintains a grade point average of 3.0.
-The recipient(s) may be on enrolled as an on-campus student or in the Distance Learning Program.
+The recipient(s) may be on enrolled as an on-campus student or online student.

 *The Jerri Fuller Dickseski Endowed Master of Arts in English Scholarship was established to promote graduate students pursuing a degree in the Master of Arts in English program with a concentration in Literature in the College of Arts and Letters.
 The scholar may be full or part-time, must maintain a 3.0 grade point average, and demonstrate financial need.
 (FAFSA)